Navreh: History

-It is believed that Saptarishi era of the Kashmiri Hindus started on the day of Navreh, 5079 years ago.
-According to legends, Mother Goddess Sharika's dwelling was on Sharika Parabata (Hari Parabata) where celebrated Shapta Rishi gathered.
-It is an auspicious day as the first ray of sun fell on Chakreshwari and paid honor to her.
-This moment is considered the beginning of New Year and the Saptarishi era for astrologers.
+According to the legend, Mother Goddess Sharika's dwelling was on Sharika Parvata (Hari Parbat) where the celebrated Sapta Rishis gathered.
+On the auspicious day of 1st Chaitra, as the first ray of sun fell on Chakreshwari and paid honor to her, this moment is considered the beginning of New Year and the Saptarishi era for astrologers.
+Kashmiri Hindu Tradition and astronomical calculations date the beginning of this era to 3076 BC.

 Rituals

 On the eve of the new year, the priest (kulguru) of the family provides a religious almanac (nachipatra) for the next year and a scroll (kreel pach) of the local goddess.
 Then a customary large plate (thali) is filled with rice and offerings like almanac, scroll, dried and fresh flowers, wye herb, new grass, curd, walnuts, pen, ink container, gold and silver coins, salt, cooked rice, wheat cakes and bread and covered on the eve of Navreh.
 On the day of the new year, the family members gather together, uncover the thali and view it on the holy day.

 The rice and coins represent our daily bread and wealth, the pen and paper a reminder of the quest for learning, the mirror represents retrospection.

 The calendar signals the changing time and the Deity the Universal Constant, and they together are a reminder of the constancy of changing time.
 The bitter herb is reminiscent of life's bitter aspects, to be taken in stride alongside the good.
 The bitter herb ‘wye’ is usually eaten with walnuts to bring wholeness of life's experiences in the admixture.

 Symbolism aside, the consumption of this bitter herb has also been practiced by Native American cultures as well as by some of the American transcendentalist philosophers for various reasons.